grafana/grafana/docs/sources/http_api/folder_permissions.md

 +++
-title = "Dashboard Permissions HTTP API " description = "Grafana Dashboard Permissions HTTP API" keywords = ["grafana", "http", "documentation", "api", "dashboard", "permission", "permissions", "acl"] aliases = ["/http_api/dashboardpermissions/"] type = "docs"
+title = "Folder Permissions HTTP API " description = "Grafana Folder Permissions HTTP API" keywords = ["grafana", "http", "documentation", "api", "folder", "permission", "permissions", "acl"] aliases = ["/http_api/dashboardpermissions/"] type = "docs"
 [menu.docs]
-name = "Dashboard Permissions" parent = "http_api"
+name = "Folder Permissions"
+parent = "http_api"
 +++

-# Dashboard Permissions API
+# Folder Permissions API

-This API can be used to update/get the permissions for a dashboard.
+This API can be used to update/get the permissions for a folder.

-Permissions with `dashboardId=-1` are the default permissions for users with the Viewer and Editor roles.
+Permissions with `folderId=-1` are the default permissions for users with the Viewer and Editor roles.
 Permissions can be set for a user, a team or a role (Viewer or Editor).
 Permissions cannot be set for Admins - they always have access to everything.

 The permission levels for the permission field: